watthem/matthewhendricks.net/blog/posts/SundaeSwap on Cardano Testnet.md

 - To swap, you literally need to hold down your mouse for several seconds to allow the transaction.

-> A note on the Hold to Swap - there is a neat animation that happens and updates when it is ready for you to release the transaction.
+> A note on the **Hold to Swap** - there is a neat animation that happens and updates when it is ready for you to release the transaction.
 As a former Product Manager who worked on these types of UX issues for a trading platform, I am pretty thrilled with that experience.
 I think that was a cool way to add a little more control and caution to a trader’s discretion.
 While there might be some technical reasons for this type of confirmation, like many aspects of SundaeSwap, the design is just fun.
+I will not spoil that part, just [go check it out for yourself](https://sundaeswap.finance/#/swap).

 ### Swapping 100 ADA for RBERRY